qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 * addItems(items : qx.ui.form.IForm[], names : String[], title : String) : void
 * addButton(button : qx.ui.form.Button) : void

-Sure you have recognized the difference to the API of the form itself.
-You add the widgets one by one to the form but the renderer gets always a group of widgets at once.
+Surely you've recognized the difference to the API of the form itself.
+Widgets are added to the form individually, but the renderer always gets a group of widgets at once.
 This gives the renderer additional information which it may need to render the form based on the number of groups rather then on the number of widgets.

-You may ask yourself why we didn't use the layouts, we usually use in such scenarios if we ant to render widgets on the screen.
-It may be necessary, that a rendere contains even more than one widget.
-Imagine a wizard or a form shared among different tabs.
-Thats all not possible using layouts instead of renderer widgets.
+You may ask yourself why we didn't use the layouts we usually use in such scenarios if we ant to render widgets on the screen.
+It may be necessary for a renderer to contain even more than one widget.
+Imagine a wizard or a form spread out over multiple tabs.
+That wouldn't be possible using layouts instead of renderer widgets.

-The following sections show the renderer included in qooxdoo, which you can use out of the box.
+The following sections show the renderers included in qooxdoo, which can be used out of the box.

 .. _pages/gui_toolkit/ui_form_handling#default_single_column:

 Default (Single Column)
 ^^^^^^^^^^^^^^^^^^^^^^^
-If you don't care about renderer and you don't specify a rendere, the default renderer is used and thats a single column renderer.
+If you don't specify a renderer, the default is used, which is a single column renderer.

 |Default renderer|

 .. |Default renderer| image:: singlerenderer.png

-As you can see in the picture, the rendere adds an asterisk to every required field, adds a colon at the end of every label and defines the vertical layout.
+As you can see in the picture, the renderer adds an asterisk to every required field, adds a colon at the end of every label and defines the vertical layout.

 .. _pages/gui_toolkit/ui_form_handling#double_column:

 Double Column
 ^^^^^^^^^^^^^
-The double column renderer has the same features like the already introduced single column renderer but renders the in two columns, as you can see in the following picture.
+The double column renderer has the same features as the previously introduced single column renderer but renders the fields in two columns, as you can see in the following picture.

 |Double Renderer|